 Those elevated Caverns were my limit for the day and I made my exit soon thereafter but not until I'd consumed about as much of their hospitality as I could stand.

 Bidding farewell to the secure expanse of the Mud Caverns offers a sudden sickening unease.
 Should I wait five, or ten minutes more?
 Just in case..
-You almost slide down the cobble slope and splash down at the beginning of what feels like the long torment to come.
+You slide down the cobble slope and splash back down at the beginning of what feels like a long torment to come.
 You are back in the game again, holding far less than what you began with, against a merciless and herculean like opponent.
 You're only play is that of chance.
 You offer yourself forth and so it begins...
 This is Potholing and I wouldn't have it any other way.
 This is what those who frown upon what Cavers do imagine they are doing, a gargantuan misconception and one I remind non-cavers of every chance I get.
 Why?
 If you want such an image then you best go and earn it first!..

-My knees began to protest part way up Near and were quite painful come Rough, it pays to be a hardy ignorant bastard at times.
+My knees began to protest part way up Near and were quite painful come Rough.
+It pays to be a hardy ignorant bastard at times.